troclaux/notes/javascript.md

   - `const text = JSON.stringify(obj);`
 - `JSON.parse()`: converts a JSON string to a JavaScript object
   - `const obj = JSON.parse(text);`

+- common use cases:
+  - HTTP request and response bodies
+  - formats for text files
+    - `.json` files are often used as configuration files
+  - in NoSQL databases like MongoDB, ElasticSearch and Firestore

 ## modules